 When visiting restaurants our advice would be no sneakers; this is a time to get those glamorous sandals or shoes on.
 We love the Lindsay Phillips Switch Flops range - using interchangeable shoe and flip-flop bases with snap-on decorations, you can change your look from day to evening in an instant whilst still packing light.

-If you are planning on visiting any religious sites then be sure to take your pashmina shawl to cover your shoulders and bare legs.
+If you are planning on visiting any religious sites then be sure to dress conservatively and take a pashmina to cover your shoulders and bare legs.
+It can also be very chilly inside the churches, even when it's hot outside.

 Clothing Tips for Men